DonnyCraft1/note-frequency-map/README.md

 ---

-Find the note from a frequency
+Find the note from a frequency:
 ```js
 const FrequencyMap = require('note-frequency-map');
 let myNote = FrequencyMap.noteFromFreq(880);